microsoft/computervision-recipes/README.md

     git clone https://github.com/Microsoft/ComputerVision
     ```
 1. Install the conda environment, you'll find the `environment.yml` file in the root directory.
 To build the conda environment:
+    > If you are on Windows, remove the line `- pycocotools>-2.0` and uncomment
+    > `- git+https://github.com/philferriere/cocoapi.git#egg=pycocotools&subdirectory=PythonAPI` before running the following
     ```
     conda env create -f environment.yml
     ```